aaron1729/RAG-chatbot/README.md

     - [x] chat with chats!
 - [ ] enable streaming responses.
 - [ ] host on a server!
-- [ ] add functionality for multiple users
+- [ ] add functionality for multiple users. (for starters, just enter a username when you arrive.)

 ---